odpi/egeria-docs/site/docs/guides/integration/metadata-supply-chains.md

 ![Decentralized deployment](/guides/integration/decentralized-integration-daemons.svg)

-The value of this type of deployment choice is that control of the metadata integration remains with the teams that own the third party technology, and so upgrades, back-ups and outages can be coordinated.
+This type of deployment choice keeps control of the metadata integration with the teams that own the third party technology, and so upgrades, back-ups and outages can be coordinated.

 The implementation of the open metadata ecosystem that connects the integration daemons can also be centralized or decentralized.
 This first diagram shows two integration daemons connecting into a centralized [metadata access store](/concepts/metadata-access-store) that provides the open metadata repository.